shukriadams/PerforceConnect/README.md

 # PerforceConnect

-Drop-in Perforce library for C#.
-There are no dependencies.
+Drop-in Perforce library for C# (Dotnet 6.0) There are no dependencies.

 ## How to get it